-TStv, Telecom Satellite Television, has announced that it would commence commercial roll-out of its decoders to Nigerians by November 1, 2017.
+TStv, Telecom Satellite Television, has announced that it would commence the commercial roll-out of its decoders to Nigerians by November 1, 2017.

 TStv Managing Director/Chief Executive Officer, Bright Echefu, made the disclosure at the company’s head office in Abuja.